Helm Best Practices and Recommendations

 replicaCount: 3

 Notice how we start the comment with the actual variable name.
-It’s recommended you do it the same way as it makes searching easier and especially, it helps documentation tools to more easily automatically correlate these notes with the parameters that they describe.
+It’s recommended you do it the same way to make searching easier.
+It also helps automatic documentation tools correlate these notes with the parameters that they describe.

 Names